DataDiva9/ElkStackProject/ReadMe.md

 *Load balancers provide:*

 1. *Distributed Allocation*
-	*⁃ Manages system thru-put so no single device is overly burdened or taxed.*
+	- *Manages system thru-put so no single device is overly burdened or taxed.*
-	*⁃ predictive algorithms can determine bottlenecks before they happen and proactively shift traffic to a different server* *⁃ SSL (Secure Sockets Layer) is the standard technology that establishes a link between web server and browser, passing the request on (SSL Termination).
+	- *predictive algorithms can determine bottlenecks before they happen and proactively shift traffic to a different server.*
+	- *SSL (Secure Sockets Layer) is the standard technology that establishes a link between web server and browser, passing the request on (SSL Termination).
 This saves the web server from having to “spend” extra CPU cycles required for description, which increases application performance.*
-		*⁃ This introduces a risk since the traffic between the load balancer and web server is no longer encrypted.*
+	- *This introduces a risk since the traffic between the load balancer and web server is no longer encrypted.*
-		*⁃ This risk is reduced when the load balancer is housed in the same data center as the web server.*
+	- *This risk is reduced when the load balancer is housed in the same data center as the web server.*

 2. *High Availability*
 	- *Redundancy*